TAMIYA JÛZABURÔ I

 Tamiya Jûzaburô I was a Kamigata tachiyaku actor, who made most of his career in Kyôto and Ôsaka during the first half of the 18th century.
 His three fields of excellence were budôgoto, yatsushigoto and jitsugoto.

-Tamiya Jûzaburô I (right) and Nakamura Yaehachi (left) the roles of Imadegawa Mushanosuke and Omitsu in the kaomise drama "Toragoyomi Hoteibukuro", which was staged in November 1745 in Kyôto at Hoteiya Umenojô's theater
+Tamiya Jûzaburô I (right) and Nakamura Yaehachi (left) the roles of Imadegawa Mushanosuke and Omitsu in the kaomise drama "Toragoyomi Hoteibukuro", which was staged in the 11th lunar month of 1745 in Kyôto at Hoteiya Umenojô's theater

 The Tamiya Jûzaburô line of actors